You’ve Been Gobbled | A Creative Thanksgiving Tradition of Giving for Kids

-Did you see anyone get “Booed” last month, or maybe little signs saying “You’ve Been Booed?”
+Did you see anyone get “Booed” last month, or maybe you spotted “You’ve Been Booed” signs on neighbors’ doors?
 Possibly you were the ones doing the “Boo-ing.”
 If yes, you may be familiar with this form of holiday kindness.
 “You’ve Been Gobbled” follows the same train of thought and execution—showering someone with kindness during the month of November.
+This child-led Thanksgiving tradition is a lot of fun for children, from creating gift baskets to anonymously delivering goodies to neighbors, and it’s fun for both the giver and the recipient.

 You’ve Been Gobbled

 If this is all a new concept to you, the idea is to anonymously surprise someone, or in this case “Gobble” them and ask them to pay it forward by “Gobbling” someone else with kindness.
-You can start this idea anywhere: in your workplace, your neighborhood, or in your personal network.
+Share goodies, toys, sweets, essentials, or anything you think the recipient would like.
+They then put together two more baskets and pay it forward to two other neighbors, and so on.
+You can start this Thanksgiving tradition idea anywhere: in your workplace, your neighborhood, or in your personal network.
 It is lovely to be able to watch the goodness grow and spread, as more and more people join in on the fun.

-My favorite part of doing things like this is getting my little helpers hands-on with the project, and what better time to talk to them about showing gratitude and spreading kindness?
-Get your kids involved with every part of the action, from including their input on who could use a little extra goodness in their lives right now, to what exactly that might entail.
+My favorite part of doing these types of activities is getting my little helpers hands-on with the project.
+What better time to talk to them about showing gratitude and spreading kindness than around Thanksgiving?
+Get your kids involved with every part of the action, from including their input on who could use a little extra goodness in their lives right now to what exactly that might entail.

 Who to Gobble

-Decide how to Gobble them.
+Decide how you will Gobble.
 Will it be something they can literally “gobble up?”
 Are you writing a letter, baking a treat, or sending a gift card?
 Will it be a singular surprise or a basket of goodness?
 Is the person in need of something you are able to provide, or are you just looking to brighten someone’s day?

 Get Your Gobble Ready

-Choose a time and place.
-Will you be dropping off the surprise in-person?
-Are you trying to choose a time you know whether they will or won’t be home?
+One of the best parts of this Thanksgiving tradition is the delivery of the gifts.
+Kids love to deliver the goodies and run, like a ding-dong ditch.
+Start by choosing a time and place.
+Will you be dropping off the surprise in person?
+Are you trying to choose a time when you know whether they will or won’t be home?
 Would it be better to deliver the Gobble to their workplace or school?
 Does the person live locally, or will you need to ship?

 Make a plan and figure out the logistics of how your surprise will go down.
 If you need additional “Gobblers” to be able to complete your plan, recruit some!
 Most people are more than happy to help with a surprise.